UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-UConn has a 19-9-0 record against the spread this season compared to Saint Mary's (CA), who is 17-13-0 ATS.
-In terms of hitting the over, games involving the Huskies are 18-10-0 and the Gaels are 15-15-0.
-The teams score an average of 149.8 points per game, 21.3 more points than this matchup's total.
-UConn is 8-2 against the spread and 8-2 overall over its last 10 contests, while Saint Mary's (CA) has gone 4-6 against the spread and 7-3 overall.
+UConn has compiled a 19-9-0 record against the spread this season, while Saint Mary's (CA) is 17-13-0.
+The Huskies have an 18-10-0 record hitting the over, while games involving the Gaels have a record of 15-15-0 when it comes to hitting the over.
+The two teams score an average of 149.8 points per game, 22.3 more points than this matchup's total.
+UConn has an 8-2 record against the spread while going 8-2 overall in the last 10 games.
+Saint Mary's (CA) has gone 4-6 against the spread and 7-3 overall in its last 10 games.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.